Learning how to understand and make peace with your childhood is one of the most healing and empowering experiences you could ever go through.

 I’ve been diagnosed with Borderline personality disorder with is caused from parental abuse or the stress and trauma caused by the parent(s).
 I have come to realize that my mother is a narcissist.
 Only because my children have called me the same.
 Apparently my grandmother had some mental issues as well.
 Now with all of this information I can start to heal.
 I will find that child in me that never grew into a healthy adult.
 I want and need to heal.

 Wow.
 I am totally surprised.
 Even as a psychology major in college, I never once thought of my grandma (who raised me) as a narcissist parent.
 However, after reading the signs, my grandma exhibits almost all of the behaviors and I struggle with almost all the problems listed under the confirmation of being raised by a narcissist parent.
 It kind of breaks my heart to think of my grandma this way.
 I never saw narcissist people as loving, although I know my grandmother loves me.
 I have felt so empty throughout my life and I have never felt like I could please my grandma.
-Plus, my other cousin was her “golden child.”
-My grandma sees her as perfect because she’s in college on a full scholarship for running track, she has money, she has lighter skin than I do (this is an issue in the black community), she’s skinnier than I am, and she seems to have it more together than I do.
-My grandma has taken my depression as a joke in the past, believing that she gave me everything and I have no reason to be depressed other than using drugs, etc. She has never really apologized for… Read more »
+Plus, my other cousin was her โgolden child.โ My grandma sees her as perfect because sheโs in college on a full scholarship for running track, she has money, she has lighter skin than I do (this is an issue in the black community), sheโs skinnier than I am, and she seems to have it more together than I do.
+My grandma has taken my depression as a joke in the past, believing that she gave me everything and I have no reason to be depressed other than using drugs, etc. She has never really apologized for hurting my feelings or doing or saying something wrong.
+She always tells me Iโm being too sensitive.
+She doesnโt talk to my cousin that way.
+This article is such a revelation to me.

 I am 70 years old and had to tolerate a childhood with only my narcissist Dad to parent me, Mom died when I was 9, no other siblings.
 This man hung around in my life and tried to control me until he died at age of 84, me at 50.
 I have no idea why I could not leave him except for the fact he bought a house for me and cars also.
 I had an out of wedlock baby during the 6o’s, was forced to give the baby up by him, I am sure this happened because of loneliness from my Mom’s death and his constant abuse. the relationship between us was horrendous because of the pregnancy, I think he realized what giving up my child had done to me, and then the gift giving began.
 My self esteem was destroyed anyhow and I didn’t realize what was happening with all of his gift giving, it was his effort to control me.
 Still dealing with this.